-See Figure 48.
-The headlamp assembly uses a replaceable quartz halogen bulb.
+See Figure 41.
+All VRSC headlamp assemblies use replaceable quartz halogen bulb(s).

-Refer to Table 14 and see a service manual for more details.
+NOTE Refer to Table 17 and see a service manual for more details.

 When replacement is required, use only the specified sealed beam unit or bulb, available from a Harley-Davidson dealer.
 An improper wattage sealed beam or bulb, can cause charging system problems.
 (00209a)